-Hours: Mon–Fri, 10 am to 6 pm ~ Sat, Noon to 4 pm ~ 2 hours before all performances
+Hours: Mon–Fri, 10 am to 6 pm and 2 hours before all performances

-In addition to the regular Dayton Opera series above, members of the company also perform in one other dramatic Dayton Performing Arts Alliance 2015–2016 Signature Event and a Chamber event (see below).
-These may be purchased in addition to a regular series, or subscribers may exchange into these events.
+In addition to the regular Dayton Opera series above, members of the company also perform in a dramatic Dayton Performing Arts Alliance 2015–2016 Signature Event (New Year's Eve) and a Chamber event (Sound and Song).
+These may be purchased in addition to the regular series, or subscribers may exchange into these events.

 No exchange fees for Subscribers means that you can swap your concert for any other Dayton Performing Arts Alliance event, using the ticket cost as a credit.

 Affordable ticket prices are among the most favorable in the region—plus you'll SAVE UP TO 15% when you subscribe to a series.